Daksh/couchapp-port/port.md

 vagrant up
 ```

-You should be able to see the virtual machine on virtualbox once the script finishes
+You should be able to see the virtual machine on virtualbox once the script from the above command finishes:
 ![virtualbox](http://people.sugarlabs.org/ignacio/virtualbox.png)
-also you should be able to access to [http://127.0.0.1:5985/](http://127.0.0.1:5985/) to get a output like this one
+Also you should be able to access [http://127.0.0.1:5985/](http://127.0.0.1:5985/) and get an output like:
-(all in-line)
+(all in one line)

 ```
 {